 Through yoga practice, particularly pranayama, nerve centers are purified and stimulated, and the energy is channeled to optimal output and functioning.

 – Swami Satchidananda, The Breath of Life: Integral Yoga Pranayama

-Intentional conscious breathing is yet another effective way we can connect with and activate our energy centers so we can move stagnant or blocked energy.
+Intentional conscious breathing is yet another effective way we can connect with and activate our energy centers so we can move stuck or blocked energy.

 When you pair pranayama with dharana (mental focus) you create a powerful directive of energy throughout your entire being – mind, emotions, body, and energy.

-All the more reason to practice the chakra activating meditation below… It incorporates both of these practices. 🙂
+All the more reason to practice the chakra activating meditation below… It incorporates both pranayama and dharana. 🙂

 Get unstuck and create more flow with this 10-minute chakra activating meditation: